 The large majority of them lived on Shady Row in Meltham Mills.
 Shady Row was a row of properties built in Meltham Mills for the employees of the Jonas Brook Bros. mills (which I have confirmed is where most of the males worked based on census results).
 It was a co-op community.
 Census returns indicate that there were a total of 60 houses.
 At the time of the 1841 Census, 57 of the houses were occupied, with a total of 339 people were residing there (averaging nearly 6 people per property).

 Sarah Ann Lee

-When Sarah Ann Lee, affectionately known as Sally, was born on December 7, 1922, her father, Joseph, was 26, and her mother, Ellen (née Plant), was 30.
+My gramma, Sarah Ann Lee, affectionately known as Sally, was born on December 7, 1922.
+Her father, Joseph, was 26, and her mother, Ellen (née Plant), was 30.